Jen Jones Murray

 At the apex of the recession and due to the longtime success of and subsequent expansion of the company’s corporate art services, Jen closed R. Roberts Gallery’s retail frontage in order to open Jen Jones Art Consulting in 2011.
 This firm’s sole focus was designing paintings, portraits, prints, sculpture, blown glass, custom framing, mirrors, lighting, and offering art restoration, appraisal services, and other art applications for corporate, government, healthcare, and residential clients throughout the Southeastern United States.
 Jen continues to assist clients on a consulting basis.

 Shown here: (1) Famed 3D Pop Artist Charles Fazzino creating a collage with children from Jacksonville's Northwest side, March 2010.
 (2) "Renoir & the Impressionists "at our gallery October 2010, shown Pierre August Renoir's great-grandson, Alexandre Renoir, assisting Jen with a gift to the Cathedral Arts Project.
 (3) Renoir & the Impressionists show poster and collection details.
 (4) Grandson of Henri Matisse, Pierre Matisse, working with children in our gallery, January 2009.
-(5) Peter Max posing with our show security officer just prior to opening the doors at one of his three shows hosted at our gallery between 2008-2011.
+(5) the late Peter Max posing with exhibit security officer just prior to opening the doors at one of his three shows hosted at the gallery between 2008-2011.

 In 2013, Jen was asked by NAI Hallmark Partners to help oversee a large, civic, work-live-play, public-private partnership project with the company and the City of Jacksonville.
-Upon completion of construction and tenancy, she ventured back into her long-time, art consulting career and in 2016 was awarded the contract to manage the Jacksonville Aviation Authority’s Public Arts & Culture Program.
+Upon completion of construction and tenancy, she ventured back into her long-time, art consulting career and in 2016 was awarded the contract to manage the Jacksonville Aviation Authority’s (JAA) Arts & Culture Program.
 She manages this not-for-profit program to date and it remains one of her favorite career endeavors.
 In 2020, Jen was also asked by the Cultural Council of Greater Jacksonville to direct, as the Interim Public Art Director, the City of Jacksonville's Public Art program beginning January 4, 2021.
 She became the City of Jacksonville's Director of Public Art (Art in Public Places Program) in June 2021.